editorconfig-checker/editorconfig-checker/README.md

 ## Configuration

-The configuration is done via arguments or it will take the first config file found with the following file names:
+The configuration is done via arguments or it will take the config file named `.editorconfig-checker.json`.

-- `.editorconfig-checker.json`
-- `.ecrc` (deprecated filename, soon unsupported)

 A sample configuration file can look like this and will be used from your current working directory if not specified via the `--config` argument: